 Susan Haarman, M.Div

 Susan Haarman hails from Louisville, KY, but has lived in Milwaukee, Texas, Berkeley, West Virginia, Pennsylvania and the fine city of Chicago.
 She was first exposed to Jesuit education as an undergraduate at Marquette University, and has been connected to an Ignatian apostolate or Jesuit school as an employee or a student since 2000.
 She has a Masters in Divinity from the Jesuit School of Theology at Berkeley and has spoken on a national level around Ignatian Pedagogy's connection to personal growth and transformation, especially within the realm of service and service immersions.
-She has been working in higher education for almost 10 years, and this is actually her 5th year at Loyola.
+She has been working in higher education for almost 15 years.
 Previous to joining the CEL team, she served as the Faith and Justice Campus Minister, primarily in charge of the Alternative Break Immersion program.
-In her time in this position, she more than doubled the program.
+In her time in this position, she more than tripled the program.
 Susan is passionate about Jesuit education, service learning, and asking the big questions of how a university seeks to transform the social reality it also participates in.

 BA in Journalism and Theology, Marquette University (Milwaukee, WI)